 - Housing and food allowance is provided for University of Iowa SROP Scholars living off campus

-To apply to the SROP Scholars program at the University of Iowa, fill out the SROP application form and submit it electronically.
+To apply to the SROP Scholars program at the University of Iowa, fill out the SROP application form and submit it electronically, starting Dec.
+1, 2018.
 In order to apply, students must meet a set of requirements.
 Applicants must also submit 2 academic letters of recommendation.
-If reference letters are emailed, please have referees follow-up with a hard copy on official letterhead to Diana Sproles at the address provided.
+If reference letters are emailed, please have references follow-up with a hard copy on official letterhead to Elizabeth Lara at the address provided.
 Please advise if you have completed or will complete the Big 10 Alliance application to eliminate unnecessary duplication.
-The deadline for applying is March 1, 2017.
+The deadline for applying is March 1, 2019.

 Please have supporting documents emailed to firstname.lastname@example.org and/or hard copies mailed to: